- Professor Dame Sarah Gilbert

-Professor Sarah Gilbert will give the Keynote Opening Address at the 62nd LIYSF.
+Professor Dame Sarah Gilbert will give the Keynote Opening Address at the 62nd LIYSF.

 Professor Gilbert is the Saïd Professorship of Vaccinology, Jenner Institute & Nuffield Department of Clinical Medicine at the University of Oxford and co-founder of Vaccitech

 Professor Gilbert is the woman who designed the Oxford vaccine for COVID-19 and was awarded a damehood by HM The Queen in 2021 for this work.

 For over fifteen years Professor Gilbert has been making and testing vaccines, which are designed with the aim of inducing T cell responses.
 Her work has largely been focused on using antigens from influenza, tuberculosis and malaria.
 A number of the vaccines she has developed have progressed to clinical trials.